-Ok, so some may wonder how fixed wireless internet services providers (WISP’s) operate.
-Conventional internet broadband is usually delivered over a copper twisted pair cable, usually like a telephone line.
+Ok, so some may wonder how fixed wireless internet service providers (WISP’s) operate.
+Conventional internet broadband is mostly delivered over a copper twisted pair cable, for example, like a telephone line.
 Some more advanced countries will use fiber optic to the home or cable/Ethernet.
-What’s becoming quite popular now is radio transmission, it’s quicker to deploy, and doesn’t rely on whether or not a cabled infrastructure exists for the customer.
+What’s becoming quite popular now is radio transmission as it’s quicker to deploy.
+Wireless links obviously don’t rely on whether or not a cabled infrastructure exists for the customer.

 This communication albeit a two way conversation can actually only happen in one direction at a time.
-In network terms this is called half-duplex, and wifi typically works like this unless the communicating devices have two radio devices each, one dedicated to “talking” and one dedicated to “listening”, this is known as full-duplex communication.
+In network terms this is called half-duplex, wifi works like this unless the communicating devices have two radio devices each.
+One dedicated to “talking” and one dedicated to “listening”, this is known as full-duplex communication.
 These radio transmissions can also suffer from same channel interference, radio waves have a frequency as well as amplitude.

 The higher up the frequency table you go, the higher the throughput capabilities but the lower the range, converse is true, the lower the frequency the lower the throughput but greater distances can be attained.
 Think about HAM radio, you can speak to people around the world, these transmissions run from 1.8mhz and up to 250 000mhz.

 If you want the more technical breakdown check out this wiki